jbcodeforce/jbcodeforce.github.io/docs/aws/well-architectured.md

 ## Quick notes

+Those are the questions to ask for designing a cloud native solution by understanding the potential impact .
+All hardware are becoming software.

+**Workload** represents interrelated applications, infrastructure, policies, governance and operations.
 ### Six pilards

-When architecting technology solutions, never neglect the six pillars
+When architecting technology solutions, never neglect the six pillars of:

 * Operational Excellence
 * Security